-Science Dual Certificate or a grade 6 in a separate science
+Science Dual Certificate or a grade 6 in a separate science subject.
+A grade 4 or above in English Language would be highly advisable.

 Staff Contact: Mr G. Kenyon, Mr Lambert or Miss M Drumer

 A Level Psychology covers a broad range of introductory topics including social influence, memory, attachment and psychopathology.
 You will, for example, have the opportunity to explore whether a holocaust could occur in England, debate the fragile nature of human memory and study early influences on the social and emotional development of children.
 Psychopathology both explains and questions the nature of mental illness.